 - Line technicians, who make inspections on airline craft and diagnose basic problems

 - Bench technicians, who make repairs on faulty equipment

 Within these areas, there may be further levels of specialization, especially for bench technicians.
 One may be an expert on communication equipment assemblies, whereas another may focus more on engine monitoring equipment.

 Preparing for a Career in Avionics

 When getting ready for a career in aviation electronics, you’ll need to get used to working within strict deadlines and paying close attention to detail.
 Careful, logical diagnosis is key to resolving issues quickly, so you’ll need to be well versed in the area of avionics.
-Redstone College can provide you with the education and experience you need to be ready for a career in this area.
+Spartan College of Aeronautics and Technology can provide you with the education and experience you need to be ready for a career in this area.
 For more information, contact us today.

 Interested in learning more?